dnndev/xmp-docs/examples/5_displaying-feedback-form-data.md

+---
+title: "5: Display Form Data"
+---
-# Walkthrough Five: Displaying The Feedback Form Data
+# Tutorial Five: <br>Displaying the Feedback Form Data

-This walkthrough assumes you have successfully completed [Walkthrough Four "Saving Data From The Feedback Form"](./4_saving-feedback-form-data.md).
+This tutorial assumes you have successfully completed [Tutorial Four "Saving Data From The Feedback Form"](./4_saving-feedback-form-data.md).

-In the last walkthrough, we modified our feedback form so that it now saves data to the database.
+In the last tutorial, we modified our feedback form so that it now saves data to the database.
 Now we'll create a template to display that data.

-1. In Walkthrough 3 and 4, we used the **FormView** module.
+1. In Tutorial 3 and 4, we used the **FormView** module.
 This is useful if we just want to display a form.
 However, since we'll be displaying the data from that form as well, we'll need to use the main XMod Pro module.
 So, open a page on your site and place an XMod Pro module instance on that page, configuring it to use the "Feedback Form" form.
 2. Ensure you're logged-in as Host or SuperUser.
 3. We're going to create a new template.
 So, from the Actions menu, select **Manage Templates**:
     ![](../img/ActionMenu_ManageTemplates.png)